Position: Director of Football Strength & Conditioning

 Batson is certified through the Collegiate Strength & Conditioning Coaches Association and is a member of several other professional groups.
 He has completed the Club Coach Certification program by the United States Weightlifting Federation.
 Batson was named the Muscle Milk Football Scoop Strength Coach of the Year in 2009.
 In 2020, Batson was inducted into the Travelers Rest High School Hall of Fame.

 Batson is married to the former Susan Malone of Greenville, S.C.
-The couple has two children: Michael, a former punter for the Clemson Football team, and Ben, a former quarterback and safety for the Tigers, who now serves as a graduate assistant with the strength and conditioning program.
+The couple has two children: Michael, a former punter for the Clemson Football team, and Ben, a former quarterback and safety for the Tigers who has since moved into strength and conditioning coaching as well.